BrickOnAWall/Assault-Rifle-Maker/README.md

 # Assault-Rifle-Maker
 A custom weapon maker for R5 Reloaded.
 100% gonna be issues here and there.
-If you find some then dm Average User.#5826 on discord.
+If you find some then DM Average User.#5826 on discord.
 You need some basic knowledge.
-This aint gonna do the prechaching for you or dev menu.
+This ain't gonna do the prechaching, dev menu, or JANU's Framework.
+This mainly is to create a shell of a weapon you can do more with if you have the knowledge.
-Please enjoy I put alot of effort into this lol.
+Please enjoy I put alot of effort into this.